boughidaadel/ihm2023/README.md

-# IHM Module using PyQt
+# PW IHM using PyQt

 ## Introduction